BCR/ABL1, Tyrosine Kinase Inhibitor Resistance, Kinase Domain Mutation Screen, Sanger Sequencing

 EDTA blood specimens are preferred for testing.
 Bone marrow specimens are acceptable; there occasionally are specimen failures from bone marrow RNA, for reasons that are not completely understood.
 Heparin anticoagulant cannot be used because of PCR inhibition.

 Assay precision does not appear to be significantly affected by specimen transport or moderate delays in processing.
 However, in specimen with lower levels of BCR-ABL, these conditions may cause sufficient RNA degradation to produce false-negative results.
-Thus, specimens should be shipped as quickly as possible and specimens >3 days old at the time of receipt are unacceptable.
+Thus, specimens should be shipped as quickly as possible.
+Ambient specimens over 3 days old and refrigerate specimens over 5 days old at the time of receipt are unacceptable.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.